 Each country is colored according to its average annual gross national income per capita, using categories established by the World Bank (see key below).
 Some nations— like economic powerhouses China and India—have an especially wide range of incomes.
 But as the two most populous countries, both are lower middle class when income is averaged per capita.
+Science Sites.

+Free Science Learning Materials.
+Biggest Scientific Breakthroughs of 2011.
+Biology.
+Physics.
+The Invisible Universe.
 Professor Ian Morison 1) Evidence of Dark Matter in Galaxy Clusters The first evidence of a large amount of unseen matter came from observations made by Fritz Zwicky in the 1930's.